William-An/WaveMusician/README.md

 # Music Wave
-Use wave generators to play music
+- Use wave generators to play music
+- Currently only support WaveForms devices
+- Tested on analog discovery 2

-## SCPI
+## ~~SCPI~~
 For function generators supporting SCPI commands

 ## WaveForms